Paul Scully: "We're Not Going to Bail out Companies."

 Scully did, however, promise to protect consumers.
 He told the BBC:

 “We want to make sure they have continuity of supply.
 We want to make sure that we can keep their prices as keen as possible.
-We’re doing that through the price cap, through the warm homes discount and through warm wet weather payments as well.”
+We’re doing that through the price cap, through the warm homes discount and through cold wet weather payments as well.”

 The price cap doesn’t alter the laws of supply and demand.
 Who could have predicted that trying to buck the market with price controls could result in this kind of situation…?